gnieboer/PellaBridge/README.md

 BRIDGE_IP_ADDRESS : The IP address set in the previous step Ensure the addresses will both be reachable from the proxy.
 They need not be on the same subnet if you have a segmented LAN, but DO NOT expose the address to the Internet as the bridge has no security (and therefore the proxy does not either).
-The proxy connects to the bridge on Port 23, connects to the hub on 39500, and receives from the hub on the port of your choice (32781 by default command below), so those ports need to be open
+The proxy connects to the bridge on Port 23, connects to the hub on a dynamic port, and receives from the hub on the port of your choice (32781 by default command below), so those ports need to be open
+The proxy advertises via SSDP, and the Edge Driver will listen and discover the IP and port.
+However, if you are on different subnets, you will likely have to manually configure the driver.
+If your container host uses multiple IP addresses, you make need to modify the default environment variable ASPNETCORE_URLS to specify a specific IP to advertise over SSDP.
-Use the following to pull the image from Docker Hub and get it running on the server of your choice, or the equivalent in your favorite Docker GUI.
+The hub driver in the Edge environment will listen on a random port.
+It Use the following to pull the image from Docker Hub and get it running on the server of your choice, or the equivalent in your favorite Docker GUI.
 ```
 docker pull gcndevelopment/pellabridge